apache/zeppelin/docs/install/install.md

 After unpacking, jump to [Starting Apache Zeppelin with Command Line](#starting-apache-zeppelin-with-command-line) section.

 ### Building from Source
-If you want to build from the source, there are more requirements.
+If you want to build from the source, the software below needs to be installed on your system.

 <table class="table-configuration">
   <tr>